Scrensayol/twitter-keyword-tracker/README.md

 - subsequent runs use the saved cookies for authentication
 - scans the user's tweets every 5 minutes (configurable)
 - tracks sent tweets in `sent_tweets.json` to prevent duplicates
-- automatically cleans up old entries after 30 days (by default).
+- automatically cleans up old entries after 1 day (by default).

 ## notes